Create a Link-Tree with Roq (45min)

 Here are a few ideas to keep going:

-• Add more trees: drop a new YAML file in data/trees/ (e.g. work-links.yml) and it's instantly available at /work-links/ with its own QR code.
+• Add more trees: drop a new YAML file in data/trees/ (e.g. work-links.yml) and it's instantly available with its own QR code.

 • Deploy to GitHub Pages: your project already includes a .github/workflows/deploy.yml.
 Push to GitHub, enable Pages in Settings, and you're live.